In this post we will answer the following question:

 Since the movements started to return, little by little it will slowly continue to improve and more and more movements will be returning.
-Until after, more or less, 8 to 9 months, the recovery will reach a certain plateau.
+During this time, make sure to keep your facial muscles relaxed and avoid over-using mirrors.
+After more or less 8 to 9 months, the recovery will reach a certain plateau.
 It will not stop, but it will reach a certain plateau and the return of further movements will be much slower.

 Remain calm and positive.

 At 4 months since the onset, if your facial movements have not returned fully, please, remain calm.
 There is no need to panic, no need to worry or despair.
 Stay positive and do what your doctor has suggested.
 If you would like to receive a professional prognosis for your recovery from our team, you can register for an online diagnostic session.